Beanzilla/item_replicator/README.md

 item_replicator_settings.log_production = false -- Only turn this one off if really needed item_replicator_settings.log_deep = false
 ```

+> You might also want to turn off tests (Depending on how frequent your server goes offline then starts back up again)

 ## A note about items